ISCHEMIC STROKE / ACUTE THERAPY

 -

-pre-morbid disability (including cognitive deficit) – IVT can be considered after evaluation of the premorbid status, quality of life, and risk-benefit ratio
+premorbid disability (including cognitive deficit) – IVT may be considered after evaluation of the premorbid status, quality of life, and risk-benefit ratio

 - dural puncture in < 7 days – IVT may be considered (AHA/ASA 2019 IIb/C-EO)